 - There’s also a limit on how rich you can get from such a business.
 If people get a feeling that you’re using the donations of business for your personal benefit, things can quickly go haywire.

-Final Thoughts: How to choose the right business model for your course marketplace?
+Final Thoughts: How to choose the right business model for your online course marketplace?

-Now when you know about the proven business models that exist for online course marketplaces, it’s time to decide which model is best suited for your business.
+Now that you know about the proven business models, it’s time to decide which model is best suited for your business.
 The answer depends to a large extent on your requirements and what you’re trying to achieve.
 Here’s some basic advice:

 - If you want a stable income, you can opt for a subscription model.
 This model will help you earn recurring revenue, which is a crucial part of success for any business.
 But your content must provide maximum value to make this model successful, which requires creating even more content than pay per course model on a regular basis.
 Because if subscribers can’t justify the price that they’re paying regularly to your platform, why would they want to keep paying?